nacimgoura/instagram-profilecrawl/README.md

 [![built with Selenium](https://img.shields.io/badge/built%20with-Selenium-red.svg)](https://github.com/SeleniumHQ/selenium)

 ## Quickly crawl the information (e.g. followers, tags etc...) of an instagram profile.
 No login required!
-Automation Script for crawling information from ones instagram profile.
-Like e.g. the number of posts, followers, and the tags of the the posts
+Automation Script for crawling information from ones instagram profile, like the number of posts, followers, tags and mentions of the the posts

 **Currently, This project is compatible with nodejS > 4**